patrickbucher/sicp/diary.md

 Then exercises 3.31 and 3.32 are only some questions to be answered.

+## Hiatus

+Now that my motivation for SICP is depleted for the moment, and that I mostly got out of it what I wanted, I'll start a hiatus of unknown length.
+Here's what I'll do instead: Learning Ruby, Puppet, and Podman.
+That'll bring me ahead professionally.
+Erlang, Clojure, and Haskell—I'd like to learn those later.

 # 2023-02-22 (We)

 I, once again, looked into the code for digital circuits, and noticed that